victordomingos/optimize-images/README.md

 ```
 pip3 install pillow optimize-images
 ```

-However, if you are on a Mac with Python 3.6 and macOS X 10.11 El Capitan or earlier, you should use Pillow 5.0.0 instead (use instead:
-`pip3 install pillow==5.0.0 optimize-images`).
-In case you have already migrated to Python 3.7, you should be fine with Pillow 5.1.0 or later.

 If you are able to swap Pillow with the faster version [Pillow-SIMD](https://github.com/uploadcare/pillow-simd), you should be able